 1. Stop collection calls for good.

-As long as you have outstanding debt collections, you’ll probably be getting calls from debt collectors.
+As long as you have outstanding debt collections, you’ll probably continue getting calls from debt collectors.
 A cease and desist letter

 may end calls from one particular debt collector.
 However, since collection accounts

-often change hands, you’ll keep being contacted about the debt until it’s taken care of.
+are often switched between collectors, you’ll keep being contacted about the debt until it’s taken care of.

 2. Get approved for credit cards and loans.